-Until then, Welcome to my site.
-The menu at the top of the page will direct you to some of the best work you’ve ever read.
+Welcome to the site me and some of my writer friends put together.
+The menu at the top of the page will direct you our work.

-Want to read about society, Donald Trump, terrorism?
+Want to read about politics, race and sociology?
 Hit up #MyThoughts

 Want to read some heart-throbbing and sensual stories you can connect to?
 Go to #ShortStory

 Like Poetry?
-I do too!
-Check out my latest mind fockery at #LunchBreakPoetry
+Check out the latest mind fockery at #LunchBreakPoetry